Microsoft/azure-docs.pt-pt/articles/traffic-manager/tutorial-traffic-manager-improve-website-response.md

 ### <a name="sign-in-to-azure"></a>Iniciar sessão no Azure

-Inicie sessão no portal do Azure em https://portal.azure.com.
+Inicie sessão no Portal do Azure em [https://portal.azure.com](https://portal.azure.com).

 ### <a name="create-websites"></a>Criar sites